----------------------

 Theologians refer to Christ's death as a "penal substitute," an unfamiliar concept in our therapy-oriented society.
 Today legal punishment is rarely about making restitution for a crime.
 Most often, punishments are focused on vengeance for the victims or rehabilitation for the criminals—and about making us feel better in the aftermath.
 We've clouded the idea of fixed standards and penalties for breaking those standards.

 But that's exactly how God's law works.
 His standards are fixed as a perfect expression of His holiness, and any violation of those standards demands a specific penalty—death.
 Paul referred to death as "the wages of sin" (Romans 6:23), and it's a telling way to describe it.
 Death isn't the result of a divine vendetta.
 Sin earns death.
 And all sin must be punished.
-(Well, no. Sin is either punished or forgiven.)
+(Well, no. Sin is not punished, sinners are.
+The choice is, sinners get punished or their sin gets forgiven.
+It doesn't get transferred.)

 In fact, all sin will be punished.
 No sin goes unpunished—it can't.
 God's law demands a penalty.
 Without that penalty, His perfect law ceases to be perfect.
 Christ didn't erase or ameliorate the penalties of our sins.
 He paid them in full.
 (Wow.
 None of this is correct.
 Nothing.
 And of course, no Bible verses are quoted at this point, because no Bible verse tells us any of this.